-KPMG LLP (KPMG) found that the FBI's financial statements are fairly presented as of and for the year ended September 30, 2021.
-An unmodified opinion was issued.
-The Independent Auditors' Report did not report any material weaknesses or instances of non-compliance.
+KPMG LLP (KPMG) found that the FBI's financial statements are fairly presented as of and for the year ended September 30, 2022, and issued an unmodified opinion.
+KPMG did not identify any material weaknesses and did not report any instances of non-compliance.

 The OIG reviewed KPMG's report and related documentation and made necessary inquiries of its representatives.
-Our review, as differentiated from an audit in accordance with Government Auditing Standards, was not intended to enable us to express, and we do not express, an opinion on the FBI's financial statements, conclusions about the effectiveness of internal control, conclusions on whether the Department's financial management systems substantially complied with FFMIA, or conclusions on compliance and other matters.
-KPMG is responsible for the attached Independent Auditors' Report dated November 8, 2021, and the conclusions expressed in the report.
-Our review disclosed no instances where KPMG did not comply, in all material respects, with auditing standards generally accepted in the United States of America.
+Our review, as differentiated from an audit in accordance with Government Auditing Standards, was not intended to enable us to express, and we do not express, an opinion on the FBI's financial statements, conclusions about the effectiveness of internal control, conclusions on whether the FBI's financial management systems substantially complied with FFMIA, or conclusions on compliance and other matters.
+KPMG is responsible for the attached Independent Auditors' Report dated November 4, 2022, and the conclusions expressed in the report.
+Our review disclosed no instances where KPMG did not comply, in all material respects, with Government Auditing Standards.